matplotlib/matplotlib/doc/thirdpartypackages/index.rst

 .. image:: /_static/animatplot.png

-For an animated version of the above picture, see above the animatplot docs linked above.
+For an animated version of the above picture, see the animatplot docs linked above.

 Miscellaneous